OCSAF/freevulnsearch/README.md

 ## Confidentiality information:

-The queries are made using the determined CPE via HTTP.
-For stability reasons, the connection is not secured by TLS encryption (https).
-For further information on the confidentiality of the circl.lu API, please visit https://www.circl.lu/services/cve-search/ directly.
+The queries are made using the determined CPE via the circl.lu API.
+According to my tests, for stability reasons, only http without TLS should be used when querying the API for many simultaneous requests.

-You can optionally activate the query via TLS using the input argument tls.
+For this reason, you can optionally disable TLS using an input argument.

-    nmap -sV --script freevulnsearch --script-args tls=yes <target>
+    nmap -sV --script freevulnsearch --script-args notls=yes <target>

 If you scan with the categories safe or vuln then exclude the script or the category external or do not add the script to the NMAP default directory.